mindaffect/pymindaffectBCI/docs/source/overview.rst

  * Firstly, by making it easier to rapidly gather relatively large EEG datasets by using consumer grade EEG devices and applications designed in your prefered application development framework.
 For example, by using a raspberry Pi, headphones, and EEG headband and an openBCI ganglion to measure the brain's response to different music types.

- * Secondly, by providing a `sklearn <scikit-learn.org>`_ compatiable interface for machine learning developers to experiment with different learning algorithms, both in larger off-line dataset analysis and then directly in on-line applications.
+ * Secondly, by providing a `sklearn <scikit-learn.org>`_ compatiable interface for machine learning developers to experiment with different learning algorithms.
+To help you get started quickly we provide `example data <https://www.kaggle.com/mindaffect/mindaffectbci>`_ and `analysis notebooks <https://www.kaggle.com/mindaffect/mindaffectbci/notebooks>`_ so you can experiment even without any EEG hardware.

 Project ideas for users
 -----------------------